Dowell-Lab/Tfit/README.md

 # Tfit
 Transcription fit (or Tfit) implements a finite mixture model to identify signatures of RNA Polymerase II (RNAPII) activity through the identification of bidirectional or divergent transcription in nascent transcription assays such as Global Run-On (GRO) and Precision Run-on (PRO) followed by sequencing data.
-Tfit is separated into two modules: (1) `bidir` and (2) `model`.
+Tfit is separated into two modules:

+1. `bidir` which generates calls for preliminary regions of interest
+2. `model` which attempts to model RNAPII behavior for the preliminary outputs and make refined predictions for activity

 Output from these modules can be imported into any genome browser.
 An example bed file is shown below.

 ![Screenshot of data output](images/Example_Snapshot.png)